emilesteen/Flow/README.md

-# Flow
+# main.kotlin.FlowTree

-## What is Flow
+## What is main.kotlin.FlowTree

-Flow is framework to abstract programs into a decision tree flow chart.
-To illustrate some core concepts of Flow I will use a simple example:
+main.kotlin.FlowTree is framework to abstract programs into a decision tree flow chart.
+To illustrate some core concepts of main.kotlin.FlowTree I will use a simple example:

 ```Kotlin
 package flow